OutSystems/docs-odc/src/eap/security.md

 ### Vulnerability policy

-OutSystems public vulnerability policy was created to provide our customers guidance and information in the event of a vulnerability reported in an OutSystems product.
+OutSystems created a public vulnerability policy to provide customers with guidance and information in the event of a vulnerability reported in an OutSystems product.

 For more information see [OutSystems public vulnerability policy](https://success.outsystems.com/support/security/vulnerabilities/).